Dark Chocolate Chocolate Chip Peanut Butter Cookies (GF/DF)

 How This Recipe Came to Be

-These were the cookies I made on repeat for many years when my kids were little.
+I made the gluten and dairy version of the cookies on repeat for many years when my kids were little.
 So, when I went gluten and dairy free in 2017, I knew I wanted to recreate them but in GF/DF form.
-However, I didn’t for many years because of my many failed attempts at gluten free baking.
-Eventually, when I discovered my favorite gluten free flour blend (see below for more info), I was finally able to recreate these wonderful cookies.
-My youngest son says these are even better than my chocolate chip cookies!
+However, many years and many failed attempts at gluten free baking passed before I was finally able to recreate these wonderful cookies.
+Now, I am a happy consumer of chocolate and peanut butter once more.

 Here are a few of the recipe’s most important ingredients, with tips on brand suggestions and potential substitutions.
 Make sure to check the recipe card for a full list of ingredients and quantities.

-- Espresso Powder: Whenever I’m baking with cocoa powder, you’ll find me adding espresso powder to the recipe.
-I like to use the version sold by the King Arthur Baking Company.
+• Espresso Powder: Whenever I’m baking with cocoa powder, you’ll find me adding espresso powder to the recipe.
 This ingredient is optional, but trust me, such a good idea.
 Add just a smidge and all of a sudden the chocolate is so much richer, deeper, and more chocolatey!
 It’s a superpower, seriously.
 You don’t have to like coffee to like espresso powder — I am not a coffee drinker myself.
-I never add enough that the coffee flavor comes through, just enough to amp up the complexity and richness of the chocolate flavor.
-Yum!!
-(One important point to note: if you are making these cookies for a bunch of little kids, you should probably leave the espresso powder out, or you might be cursing my name!
-It does add a bit of caffeine to the cookies, which already have caffeine from the chocolate chips.
-So, best not to go there.
-Plus, kids tend to appreciate the simpler flavors anyway.)
+The coffee flavor doesn’t come through; it’s just enough to amp up the complexity and richness of the chocolate flavor.
+Yum!

-- Quality Chocolate: As I’m sure you know, not all chocolates are equal.
+• Quality Chocolate: As I’m sure you know, not all chocolates are equal.
 My vote is for Guittard, all day every day.
 Their chocolate is vastly superior, in my opinion, to the other chocolate chip offerings.
 It can get expensive, so whenever I see a sale, I buy as many bags as possible.
-I like the red bag (Extra Dark, 63% cacao), but you could definitely conduct some fun taste tests to determine your favorite.
-And if you do use another version (or another brand), make sure to read the label to ensure that it’s dairy free.
+I like the red bag (Guittard Extra Dark Chocolate Chips), but you could definitely conduct some fun taste tests to determine your favorite.
+And if you do use another version or brand, make sure to read the label to ensure that it’s dairy free.

 Step 1: Prep